 When determining your department’s authority by appropriate statute, regulation, rule, or other authority to utilize the most recent version of the Market Regulation Handbook, the department should identify the statute, regulation, rule or other authority to use the Market Regulation Handbook within their response.

 When evaluating checklist items for Requirement 2, remember the objective of this item is to promote guidance and consistent handling of examination processes within each jurisdiction through the use of the Market Regulation Handbook.
 Additionally, a jurisdiction should be able to demonstrate, on an individual basis, when it is deemed appropriate to deviate from the Market Regulation Handbook.
-The jurisdiction should also be able to demonstrate that it has followed its own established policies and procedures for adopting processes that deviate from the Market Regulation Handbook, which at a minimum should include review and concurrence by a department’s legal staff member.
+The jurisdiction must also be able to demonstrate that it has followed its own established policies and procedures for adopting processes that deviate from the Market Regulation Handbook.

+[CA- Ms. O’Connell said if the items in the second paragraph under the guidelines for requirement 2 are required in order for a jurisdiction to pass this requirement, they should be incorporated into the third paragraph, which begins, “To evaluate whether your jurisdiction passes Requirement 2 ... ”. ]

 To evaluate whether your jurisdiction “passes” Requirement 2, the jurisdiction must at a minimum be able to demonstrate when conducting examinations or continuum activities their use of applicable Market Regulation Handbook review standards and related materials to the extent they are consistent with jurisdictional law.
 The department’s policies and procedures should properly reference the use of those materials set forth in the Market Regulation Handbook or its predecessor/successor.